Foso/HtmlToComposeHTMLConverter/README.md

 ## :arrow_down:&nbsp;How to install?

-(It's in Review in the Marketplace right now, so you won't find it) You can install plugin directly from IntelliJ IDEA or Android Studio:
+(It's in Review in the Marketplace right now, so you won't find it, install it manually)

+You can install plugin directly from IntelliJ IDEA or Android Studio:
 1. Open _Preferences_
 2. Choose _Plugins_